henry2004y/JuliaNotes/menu4.md

 1. I am still not sure about using MPI in Julia: since I can only do this in command line, does it mean that every time the code needs to be recompiled?

 The answer is yes.
-This question reflects my misunderstanding of the underlying workflow.
-Every Julia function and type is compiled the first time it is executed.
+This question reflects my misunderstanding of the underlying workflow: every Julia function and type is compiled the first time it is executed.
 This has nothing to do with MPI, which is a standard for inter-process communication.
 MPI is implemented in C, so the MPI.jl package is basically calling the C library for sending/receiving data from other processors.

 Checkout more about CPU parallel computing in Julia in [ParallelJulia](https://github.com/henry2004y/ParallelJulia).